 If you want to cozy up your space and add a little charm, try mixing in some leather accent pillows, barnwood night stands, or even a cowhide rug to go with that western style decor we talked about earlier.
 It’ll really bring everything together and make the room feel more inviting!

-Discover the Cozy Charm of Western Rustic Bathrooms
+Cozy Charm in Western Rustic Bathrooms

 I absolutely love the cozy feel of rustic western bathrooms!
 They bring a sense of warmth and relaxation to a space that feels like it’s been aged with time.
 I really enjoy incorporating natural elements alongside vintage western pieces like hammered copper sinks, rugged vanities, and distressed wood.
 It gives off that old-world charm that you might find in a quaint bathhouse or lodge, which I find really comforting and nostalgic.
 That’s the atmosphere I try to create in my own space.